jasoncnm/eAlpha/README.md

 # Quick Start

-After building the project, open eAlpha.sln with vs2022
+After building the project,

+open eAlpha.sln with Visual Studio 2022

 or